If you are using any of the popular page builder plugins, you should be using either one of the plugins.

 If you have complex needs, you can always make use of the custom CSS section which both these themes offer.

-Both these themes come with both free and pro versions.
+Both of these themes come with both free and pro versions.
 With both of the free versions, you’ll get no access to premium modules/add-ons.

 The GeneratePress premium version gives you access to 15 modules.